TaeTae-01/TaeTae-01/README.md

 ## 🙋‍♂️ About Me

 I'm an undergraduate student aspiring to become a JavaScript full-stack developer.
-Currently a 3rd-year Software major at **Chungbuk National University**, expected to graduate in February 2027.
+Currently a 3rd-year Software major at Chungbuk National University, expected to graduate in February 2027.

 ## 🛠️ Tech Stack